USACalClub/gear/dmms/README.md

   - 30R (+/-0.2%), 300R (+/-0.02%), 3K (+/-0.003%), 30K (+/-0.001%), 300K (+/-0.001%), 3Meg (+/-0.002%), 30Meg (+/-0.009%)
 - The Keithley 192 calls for 1.9x calibration values.
 The manual also specifies "To prevent AD saturation, peak AC+DC value must be less than full scale on any range".
 - The Keithley 193 calls for 1.9x calibration values.
 However, it allows entering arbitrary values.
+- The Keithley 196 calls for 1.9x calibration values.
+However, it allows entering arbitrary values.

 ### Additional resources: